saltyorg/docs/docs/reference/guides/chazguides/no-media.md

 Yours will probably contain “Movies” and “TV”.

 If it doesn’t, step one is to fix that.
 Recreate or edit that `google:` rclone remote until the file listings match.
-If you've used the Saltbox scripted setup, examine the three shared drive remotes; trhe `google` remote is just a union of those.
+If you've used the Saltbox scripted setup, examine the three shared drive remotes; the `google` remote is just a union of those.

 Do not continue until those two file listings match.
 They won’t match mine; they should both show the same files from YOUR gdrive.